 Direct selling eliminates several intermediaries involved in product distribution, such as the regional distribution center and wholesaler.
 Instead, products go from the manufacturer to the direct sales company, then to the distributor or rep, and finally to the consumer.
 The products sold through direct sales are usually not found in typical retail locations, which means finding a distributor or rep is the only method to buy the products or services.

-Direct selling is usually associated with party-plan and/or network marketing companies; however these aren't the only types of companies that use direct selling.
-Many businesses that sell business-2-business (B2B), use direct selling to target and sell to their end customer.
-For example, many companies that sell advertising or office supplies will send their reps directly into the stores that can use their services.
+Direct selling is usually associated with party-plan and network marketing companies.
+Although these companies use direct sales, they aren't the only ones; many businesses that sell business-2-business (B2B) use direct selling to target and sell to their end customers.
+For instance, many companies that sell advertising or office supplies will send their reps directly into the stores that can use their services.

 Don't confuse direct selling with direct marketing.
-Direct selling is when individual salespeople reach out to consumers directly, whereas direct marketing is when a company markets directly to the consumer.
+Direct selling takes place when individual salespeople directly reach out to consumers, whereas direct marketing involves a company marketing directly to the consumer.

 Types of Direct Selling

 There are a variety of ways business owners can utilize direct selling, including: